burhanuddinezzy/CIMD-Cloud-Infrastructure-Monitoring-Database/Project_SOW.md

 #### Tables Populated from Other Tables (Derived/Aggregated Data):

 - `aggregated_metrics`: Stores hourly aggregated performance metrics, derived from `server_metrics`.
 - `alert_history`: Stores a record of all triggered alerts, derived from `alert_configuration` and real-time metric/log analysis.
+(This may be pushed to mock data side if it doesnt receive enough data. alert_configuration will be set such alerts are triggered at normal usage from server_metrics since I don't expect any real alert level usage from server_metrics since there isn't much that will happen to cause that)
 - `downtime_logs`: Records instances of server downtime, populated by Custom Python Scripts analyzing metrics from `server_metrics` and relevant application status from logs (from Elasticsearch).

 ---